-Author has written 6 stories for Tudors, In Time, Final Fantasy VII, and Game of Thrones.
+Author has written 4 stories for Tudors, Final Fantasy VII, Game of Thrones, and Naruto.

 My name is Alexandria and I am 21 years old.
 Recently switched from a psychology degree to a nursing degree.
 I figured that pretty much everyone in the world could be classified as insane and even those clinically insane can live 'normal,' happy and healthy lives.
 However there is a significant amount of people in the world who do not have access to proper healthcare or have no knowledge about receiving medicine.
 I hope one day to go to such destitute places as either a paediatric nurse or a midwife to help women and children in need.

 I am a feminist, though my writings may seem contradictory to that.
 I happen to like writing a lot about women getting knocked up by accident.
 Not the strong sort of feminist woman you'd think was in my stories.
 Not someone who is strong, 'smart' or vigilant.
 I prefer to write things based on reality.
 And reality tells me that most people don't gain strength or vigilance without some form of suffering or a mistake.

 Either that or I write about women stuck in emotionally abusive relationships.
 Again, seems contradictory to what I believe in, however I stress the importance of gaining strength and courage through some form of suffering.
 One of life's important lessons.

 I couple this in my stories with my love for midwifery, pregnancy, childbirth and motherhood.
 Mothers are a force to be reckoned with and would do almost anything for their children.
 Partly why I love Cersei Lannister from Game of Thrones so much.
 Incestuous, bitchy and turns into Satan himself when her children are threatened.
 Plus her actress is just plain beautiful.

 My current interests are: